-The department's graduate academic advisors meet regularly with students to support and assist them during their experience at Carnegie Mellon.
-They:
+Our team meets regularly with students to support and assist them during their time at Carnegie Mellon.

 - Guide the student through the successful completion of a research project